Azure/fleet-networking/docs/Fleet management Design.md

 We will add a finalizer in the `managedCluster` object to make sure that we will clean up the resources in the corresponding member cluster when one removes the object itself.
 Potential things to clean up

-1. The lease configMap in the member cluster
+1. Any member cluster related object in the hub cluster such as its kubeconfig secret, the corresponding namespace
 2. Any in memory object associated with the member cluster such as the worker reconcile loop
+3. The lease configMap in the member cluster
-3. Fleet related Claims/Secrete/configMap in the member cluster
+4. Fleet related Claims/Secrete/configMap in the member cluster